Skip to main content

 How to Pronounce "Oregano"

-Oregano is one of the words that are often mispronounced.
-The pronunciation differs, sometimes significantly.
+Oregano is a word that is often mispronounced.
+The way people pronounce it differs, and sometimes significantly.

-The correct pronunciation is oregano, with the emphasis on the "E" of the second syllable.
-This is also how the dictionary prescribes it.
+The correct way to pronounce oregano is with the emphasis on the "E" of the second syllable, as specified in the dictionary.

 How to Grow Oregano